 FOSTER was established on the assumption that positive institutional changes in governance can result from working opportunistically and strategically with pro-reform forces.
 Whether through individuals or institutions, pockets of effectiveness can be found that have the potential to influence a reform process.
 By facilitating the strengthening of laws, policies, capabilities and systems, it is possible to improve the governance of the sector.

-We are pioneering an innovative approach to addressing the multiple issues within the Nigerian oil sector, working within the complex local institutional and political landscape to design and deliver projects that support positive governance reform.
+We pioneered an innovative approach to addressing the multiple issues of the Nigerian oil sector, working within the complex local institutional and political landscape to design and deliver projects that support positive governance reform.
 This applied political economy driven approach relies on a nimble and flexible attitude towards identifying and supporting key players and institutions that have the potential to influence underlying drivers of change on both the demand- and supply-side.

-Projects are implemented using targeted technical assistance, or through the provision of grants, to a wide range of government and non-government stakeholders.
-By utilising a flexible £8.5 million fund FOSTER is able to react opportunistically to the changing environment, allowing us to act quickly and respond to reform opportunities as they occur.
-Adopting a portfolio approach to project design means that we can focus on a range of areas, building up and establishing a strong basis for more systemic reforms as the opportunities arise.
+Projects were implemented using targeted technical assistance, or through the provision of grants, to a wide range of government and non-government stakeholders.
+By utilising a flexible £8.5 million fund, FOSTER has been able to react quickly and opportunistically to the changing environment.
+Adopting a portfolio approach to project design has meant we could focus on a range of areas, building up and establishing a strong basis for more systemic reforms as the opportunities arose.

 - Supporting the establishment of a specialist oil and gas unit within central government to strengthen oversight of revenues from the sector;

 FOSTER interventions are having a significant impact in promoting reform and transparency in the management of Nigeria’s natural resources.
-Over the longer-term, FOSTER initiatives will continue to adapt and respond to the dynamic external context, building on its early achievements to support the move towards an oil sector that that is more transparent, accountable and efficient.
+Over the longer-term, FOSTER initiatives will continue to adapt and respond to the dynamic external context.
+This will build on FOSTER's early achievements to support the move towards an oil sector that is more transparent, accountable and efficient.

-More broadly, FOSTER is providing valuable insights and lessons to help create a better understanding of how the international community can engage in efforts to promote reform in the extractive industries sector in challenging contexts.
+More broadly, FOSTER has provided valuable insights and lessons to help create a better understanding of how the international community can engage in efforts to promote reform in the extractive industries sector in challenging contexts.